Granddyser/windows-llama-cpp-python-cuda-guide/README.md

    conda install pytorch torchvision torchaudio pytorch-cuda=12.6 -c pytorch -c nvidia
    ```
    Result: With this setup, you can clone and run almost any AI project from GitHub without build issues or CUDA compatibility problems.

+   # ⚠️ I have CUDA 11.8, 12.4, and 12.8 installed on my system – you can install as many CUDA versions side by side as you like!
+   # ⚠️ [See critical setup requirements above](#critical-setup-requirements) on configuring your system environment variables (CUDA_PATH, CUDA_HOME, Path)!
+   # Always make sure these point to the CUDA version you want to use.

    This guide was created based on the information provided and the specified corrections.
    Last Updated: June 2025